What is the national training system?

 Who develops training packages for the national training system?

 - The Australian Industry and Skills Committee (AISC)—The AISC consists of industry leaders from across Australia.
 One of its roles is to quality assure and approve training packages for implementation.
 It provides leadership and guidance to help make sure the national training system provides the qualifications, knowledge and skill sets that industry needs, now and into the future.
-The AISC provides this industry perspective to ministers through the Council of Australian Governments (COAG) Industry and Skills Council.
-The AISC is supported by a secretariat within the Australian Government Department of Education and Training.
+The AISC provides this industry perspective to ministers through the Council of Australian Governments (COAG) Skills Council.
+The AISC is supported by a secretariat within the Australian Government Department of Employment, Skills, Small and Family Business.